soaand01/alzWizard/README.md

 2. Install dependencies

-If this project has a `requirements.txt` file:
+If a `requirements.txt` file exists in the repo, install it:

 ```bash
 pip install -r requirements.txt
 ```

-At a minimum you'll need Flask for local testing:
+If not, at minimum install Flask for local testing:

 ```bash
 pip install flask
 ```

-3. Run the app
+3. Run the app locally

 ```bash
 export FLASK_APP=app.py